IBM/BluePic/README.md

 - ```password``` - The Cloudant password.
 - ```projectid``` - The project ID for your Object Storage instance.

-You can obtain the above credentials by accessing your application's page on Bluemix and cliking on the ```Show Credentials``` twisty found on each service instance.
+You can obtain the above credentials by accessing your application's page on Bluemix and clicking on the ```Show Credentials``` twisty found on your Cloudant service and Object Storage instances.

 ```bash
 ./Bridge-Scripts/cloudantNoSQLDB/populator.sh --username=<cloudant username> --password=<cloudant password> --projectid=<object storage projectid>